 share this report

 This report gives business owners and customer service decision makers an insight into the state of customer service in 2019.
-By looking at the customer service data from 2017 and 2018, we find out the current customer expectations and help you understand the benchmarks for meeting those expectations.
+By looking at the customer service data from 2017 and 2018, we found out the current customer expectations and help you understand the benchmarks for meeting those expectations.
 You can compare your results with those in your industry or to global statistics.

 It’s also a great insight into customer service trends that will help you plan your goals and priorities for 2019.